mathlover3/BoplMapMaker/Lua Api Docs.md

 ## Platform
-the following are the funcsons of the Platform type. returns "Platform" string Platform.GetClassType()
+the following are the funcsons of the Platform type. note that Platform is for both Platforms and Boulders. returns "Platform" string Platform.GetClassType()
 Vec2 Platform.GetPos()
 number Platform.GetRot()

 home is basicly what posison it would like to be in. its what the springs try to get the platform to.
+GetHome, GetHomeRot, SetHome, SetHomeRot dont work on Boulders and will cause a error.
 Vec2 Platform.GetHome()
 number Platform.GetHomeRot()
 number Platform.GetScale()